 Retinal specialists follow general guidelines for a safe return to exercise.
 But these guidelines will not apply to every person.
 Ask your surgeon when you can get back to your normal routine.

 - No strenuous (tough or challenging) exercise for 1 to 2 weeks after most retinal surgery.
 Light exercise, like walking, may be safe.
 Ask your doctor.

 - No swimming (or direct exposure of water to the eyes) for 1 to 2 weeks after most retinal surgery.
-Swimming is also restricted immediately after eye injections, such as Avastin or Eylea for AMD.
+Also, no water should enter the eye for 48 to 72 hours after an anti-VEGF injection (like Avastin or Eylea) for AMD and other retinal disease.

 - No flying, high altitudes (mountains) and scuba diving after retinal surgery with a gas bubble.
 These and all other physical activities are restricted until the gas bubble goes away.
 Your doctor will give you guidance about when this might happen.